ASKL88/Python-Internship/README.md

 Introduction:

-For my first two week sprint, I worked in PyCharm on the Python Live project.
+As part of my internship for Prosper IT Consulting, I was part of a two week sprint, working in PyCharm on a Python Live project.
 This was an individual web application project focusing on a hobby or subject that interested the user.
 I worked with creating Models, Views, URLs, and front-end templates.
 My website was a database of soccer players and statistics.

 Front-End Templates: